 303.3 Use in Crawlspaces.

-303.3.1 Thermal Barrier Exception: Installation of spray-applied foam plastic insulation in a crawl space where entry is made only for service of utilities, spray-applied foam plastic shall be protected by a prescriptive ignition barrier as set forth in Section 2603.4.1.6 of the International Building Code, Section R316.5.4 of the International Residential Code.
-Installation without a prescriptive ignition barrier where the spray-applied foam plastic insulation is intended to either be left exposed foam plastic insulation or be installed with a covering shall be qualified in accordance with Section 302.5.2.
+303.3.1 Thermal Barrier Exception: Installation of spray-applied foam plastic insulation in a crawl space where entry is made only for service of utilities, spray-applied foam plastic shall be protected by a prescriptive ignition barrier as set forth in Section 2603.4.1.6 of the International Building Code or Section R316.5.4 of the International Residential Code, as applicable, or qualified as a component in an alternative ignition barrier assembly in accordance with Section 302.2.4.2.

 303.3.2 Unvented Crawlspaces under the International Residential Code: Installation of spray-applied foam plastic insulation in unvented crawl spaces shall be qualified in accordance with the conditions prescribed in Section R408.3 of the International Residential Code and Sections 301.3 and 302.4.2, and where it meets the requirements in Sections 301.3 and 302.5.2.